 Jerry and Edna Deal Scholarship.
-An unrestricted award.

-Memorial Scholarship.
-For a junior or senior in education maintaining a GPA of 3.0 or above who has high moral standards.
+An unrestricted award. education maintaining a GPA of 3.0 or above who has high moral standards.

 Richard S. C. and Marie B. Doramus Scholarship.
 Preference is given to a Brethren student from Idaho, or for a Brethren student from the Pacific Northwest.